 Figure 2 Cell chirality significantly fits to the hindgut LR asymmetry of the embryos with various genotype

 (A) Schematic showing criteria for the laterality score.
 The hindgut that rotates counter-clockwise (upper) or clockwise (bottom) was scored as 1 or 0, respectively.
 The hindgut that does not rotate (middle) was scored as 0.5.
 (B) Graph showing the correlation between cell chirality and the mean value of the laterality score.
 The data in our previous paper24 was used for this analysis.
 The genotypes are shown in the right panel.
+Nx and Ny indicate the numbers of total embryos used for the analyses of the chirality index and the laterality score, respectively.
+The mean values (circles) and standard errors (colored lines) are shown.
 Dotted line indicates the logistic model that most fit for the data.
 The coefficient of determination is shown as “R2”.

 Figure 3 Live cell chirality predicts the rotational direction of the hindgut

 (A) Schematic showing the procedure for calculating the live chirality index and evaluation of the hindgut laterality.
 The live image of the epithelial cell boundary visualized by UAS-myr::GFP driven by byn-Gal4 is shown.
 The chirality index of the live cell was calculated as described above.
 After 3 hours of incubation, the laterality score was evaluated.
 (B) Box plot of the live chirality index of the hindgut in wild-type and emc mutant.
 “N” indicates the number of total embryos analyzed.
-(C) Graph showing the correlation between live cell chirality and the laterality score of the hindgut in emc mutant. .
+(C) Graph showing the correlation between live cell chirality and the laterality score of the hindgut in emc mutant.
+Solid line indicates the best fitted logistic model.
 Dotted line indicates the logistic model used in Fig. 2.
 The coefficient of determination of each model is shown as “R2”.
 “N” indicates the number of total embryos analyzed.

 7 References